 So now you have “[3- (a number greater than) 2 + a number greater than 1]”.

 Now, 3- (a number greater than 2 + a number greater than 1) will give you a number greater than 3.
 This gives you the correct answer – it has to be a negative number, less than zero.

 This is how you will use the approximation techniques in such types of problems.

 GRE Math Practice Question

-Now on to elimination techniques – used mostly for MCQ’s and MAQ type questions.
+Now on to elimination techniques – used mostly for Multiple Choice Questions (MCQ) and Multiple Answer Questions (MAQ).

 “From a group of five friends A,B,C,D,E, two people are randomly selected to attend a party.
 What are the chances A and B both attend the party?”

 So five friends, two people – in probability questions, it’s always easier to find a denominator.
 The total number of ways you can select 2 people from 5 people is 5C2.
 So the denominator is 10 here.
 5C2 is 10.
 So now we can eliminate option ‘C’ here.
 We’re left with four other options.